openstack/ovn-bgp-agent/doc/source/contributor/bgp_traffic_redirection.rst

       *IP dev br-ex scope link*  # IPs on provider or FIPs

-- Adds a static ARP entry for the OVN router gateway ports (CR-LRP) so that the traffic is steered to OVN via br-int -- this is because OVN does not reply to ARP requests outside its L2 network:
+- Adds a static ARP entry for the OVN Distributed Gateway Ports (cr-lrps) so that the traffic is steered to OVN via br-int -- this is because OVN does not reply to ARP requests outside its L2 network:

      .. code-block:: ini